Truc4/OotRandoCoop/README.md

 - enabled: Enable or disable the built in automated item tracker.
 The tracker can be accessed by going to http://localhost:8081 in a web browser.
 Please substitute the 8081 for your configured port number if you changed it.

 ![tracker](https://i.imgur.com/LTvTKhm.png)

+Launch your node once you've finished configuring it by double clicking the OotRandoCoop executable file.

 In Bizhawk, go to Config -> Customize -> Advanced and make sure Lua+LuaInterface is selected or this script **will not work**.